About the Irish Pet Advertising Advisory Group (IPAAG)

 - Pets ending up in unsuitable homes

-Why not call for a ban the online sale of animals?
+Why doesn’t IPAAG call for a ban on the online advertising of animals for sale?

 We cannot ignore the fact that consumers can buy nearly anything in just a few clicks, including pets.